feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

 The F-Statistic framework: linear associations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We set up :class:`MRMR()` to select features by determining their relevance and redundancy
-based on the F-statistic obtained from ANOVA when tested against the target, or correlation
-when tested among features:
+In this example, we want :class:`MRMR()` to determine feature relevance by using the F-statistic
+obtained with ANOVA, and the redundancy by examining the Pearson's correlation coefficient
+among features.
+The importance is obtained as the ratio between relevance and redundancy.

+Let's set up :class:`MRMR()`:

 .. code:: python

     sel = MRMR(method="FCQ", regression=False)
     sel.fit(X, y)

-With `fit()`, :class:`MRMR()` computed the relevance, redundance, MRMR or feature importance
+With `fit()`, :class:`MRMR()` computed the relevance, redundancy, MRMR or feature importance
-and determined which features should be retained.
+and determined which features should be selected.
+Note that this is an iterative process.

-Let's take a look at some of those values.
 We can print out the relevance as follows:

 .. code:: python

     sel.relevance_

-In the following output, we see an array with the F-statistic obtained by examining each
+In the following output, we see an array with the F-statistic obtained from ANOVA:
-feature against the target:

 .. code:: python